 The Group has a standard code and also agrees specific individual terms with certain suppliers.
 Payment is normally made in accordance with those terms, subject to the suppliers' own performance.
-The creditor days of the Group at the period end were 47 days (2013 - 39 days).
-The Company has no suppliers.

 Employees

 Applications from disabled persons are given full consideration providing the disability does not seriously affect the performance of their duties.
 Such persons, once employed, are given appropriate training and equal opportunities.